Conditional Functions

 if_missing(expression1, expression2, ... expressionN)

-• Finds first argument which value is not missing and returns that value
+• Finds first argument whose value is not missing and returns that value

 • Arguments: